 “Think nothing of it.
 I am sorely in need of your expertise.
 Magicians are made, not born, eh?”

-With a conscious effort, Holly maintained her expression.
+With a conscious effort, Holly kept her composure.
 Disrespectful little fuck.
 “No, it’s a sound question.
 What kind of leader discourages open inquiry?”
-(It fucking killed her to spew this bullshit.
+(It was fucking killing her to spew this bullshit.
 In Holly’s mind, a good leader smashed anyone and everyone who questioned their edicts.)

 Estilian thought it over.
 “Yes…a canny sentiment.”
-He nodded slowly and met her gaze.
+He met her gaze.
 “You are wise and forthright.
 I am proud to serve you.”